-"I'm just helping her.
+"I'm just helping her out.
 Don't make a big deal out of nothing.
 She gets good money for her paintings which she needs badly."

-Although Ellen knew how generous her husband was, she didn't want him dealing with Geneen.
-She called her and told her gently, "He can't sit for you anymore."
+Although Ellen knew her husband always helped out friends even financially, she didn't want him dealing with this woman.
+She called Geneen and told her as gently as she could, "He can't sit for you anymore."

-"He never even hinted at that," Geneen replied.
-"Is it too boring?"
+"He never even hinted at that," Geneen said.
+"Did something happen?
+I know it's boring."

-"He's too busy.
+"He is no longer doing it; he's too busy.
 Business, that's all."

-"Well, I'll wait until he tells me himself."
+"Well, I think I'll wait until he tells me himself."
 It was not the first time Ellen had tried to right a situation in Ted's life.
 Once she called his boss with whom she had gone to college to remind him Ted was the uber candidate for the new executive position the firm was creating.
 When Ted found out, he slammed his fist into the wall, "Are you crazy?
 Are you out of your mind?"